Dragon Philosophy of I-Ching and Chinese Astrology

-This is lowest level of Yang.
-The energy of Yang is just developing.
-It's like a young baby dragon and is unable to handle anything.
-In this situation, dragon needs to hide itself and to not take any action.
-If the dragon wants to be active, jump around, and show off, then that's a sign of danger.
-That means you will fail, if you take action during this time.
+This is the lowest level of Yang.
+The energy of Yang is just developing, much like a young baby dragon unable to handle anything.
+In this situation, the dragon needs to hide itself and refrain from taking any action.
+If the dragon becomes active, jumping around and showing off, that's a sign of danger.
+It means you will likely fail if you take action during this time.

 Nine 2 - Field Dragon

 The Yang energy is growing.
-Dragon grows up a little bit and appears on the ground.
-Now people around can see you.
-That's a sign of hope.
-However, level 2 is even number, which is Yin.
-That implies Dragon is not in a right position.
-Dragon is still young and needs to learn more.
-The best way is to ask advice from mentors.
-If you do your own way, you won't get the support you need and you won't succeed in reaching your goal.
-During this time, it is best for the dragon to look for help and support.
+The dragon grows up a little bit and emerges on the ground.
+Now, people around you can see you, a sign of hope.
+However, level 2 is an even number, representing Yin.
+This implies the Dragon is not in the right position.
+The dragon is still young and needs to learn more.
+The best way is to seek advice from mentors.
+If you go your own way, you won't get the support you need, and you won't succeed in reaching your goal.
+At this stage, it is best for the dragon to look for help and support.

 Nine 3 - Diligent and Vigilant Dragon

 The Dragon climbs up to a higher position.
-Level 3 is Yang is a right position for the dragon.
-Now Dragon becomes stronger and smarter.
-More people will pay attention to the Dragon.
-However Dragon becomes a target, and thus, Dragon is in a dangerous spot.
-If the Dragon makes any mistakes, he will be attacked by many competitors.
-Therefore Dragon needs to be alert and work harder to complete and survive.
-Level 2 Field Dragon won't compete with others.
-The status of Level 3 Diligent and Vigilant Dragon is riskier, because the enemy is around.
+Level 3 is Yang, in the right position for the dragon.
+Now, the Dragon becomes stronger and smarter, attracting more attention.
+However, the Dragon also becomes a target, and thus, it is in a dangerous spot.
+If the Dragon makes any mistakes, it will be attacked by many competitors.
+Therefore, the Dragon needs to be alert and work harder to complete and survive.
+The status of Level 3 Diligent and Vigilant Dragon is riskier because the enemy is around.

 Nine 4 - Jumping Dragon

 Level 4 Jumping Dragon has jumped out of danger.
-Now Dragon is even stronger and ready to take off.
-However, Level 4 is a Yin position.
-That means something is out there still against you.
-Dragon just has to wait for the opportunity to jump higher.
-Dragon must stay alert and measure the situation.
-It's OK to try for multiple jumps.
-A Jumping Dragon is like a person with lots of knowledge and skill, has ability to handle many positions, and waits for a better opportunity for his or her future.
-However, in order to prevent from any mistakes, people need to pay attention in all aspects.
-Otherwise, there is no chance to take off.
+Now the Dragon is even stronger and ready to take off.
+However, Level 4 is a Yin position, indicating that something is still against you.
+The Dragon must wait for the opportunity to jump higher, staying alert and assessing the situation.
+It's okay to try for multiple jumps.
+A Jumping Dragon is like a person with lots of knowledge and skill, possessing the ability to handle many positions and waiting for a better opportunity for the future.
+However, to prevent any mistakes, people need to pay attention to all aspects; otherwise, there is no chance to take off.

 Nine 5 - Flying Dragon

-Dragon moves up to highest Yang position.
-Finally, Dragon is flying in the sky.
-Dragon can enjoy unlimited space of sky and power of potential.
-Now Dragon is on the top position and has many people under it.
-It's the time to meet people and look for the assistants, advisors, leaders to solidify the territory and make its reign stronger.
+The Dragon moves up to the highest Yang position.
+Finally, the Dragon is flying in the sky, enjoying the unlimited space of the sky and the power of potential.
+Now the Dragon is in the top position with many people under it.
+It's time to meet people and look for assistants, advisors, and leaders to solidify the territory and make its reign stronger.
 This is a sign connected to the emperor or president.
-The term of The veneration of Nine Five in China means the person holds the highest rank position in an organization.
-The person has reputation, wealth and power at the same time.
+The term The veneration of Nine Five in China signifies that the person holds the highest rank position in an organization, with reputation, wealth, and power at the same time.
 Therefore, this is a sign of success and victory.

 Nine 6 - Regretful Dragon

-When Dragon flies to even higher position, it will find there is no more room up there.
-Dragon cannot fly higher and won't fly lower.
-Level 6 is a Yin position, that means Dragon arrives at the wrong position.
-Dragon will regret reaching this position.
-This only way is to discipline itself.
-If Dragon is too greedy and looks for more satisfaction, then Dragon will make mistakes and step into a dangerous situation.
-Therefore, the highest position is not the best.
-Flying Dragon at level 5 has more to enjoy than Regretful Dragon.
+When the Dragon flies to an even higher position, it will find there is no more room up there.
+The Dragon cannot fly higher and won't fly lower.
+Level 6 is a Yin position, meaning the Dragon arrives at the wrong position and will regret reaching this point.
+The only way is to discipline itself.
+If the Dragon is too greedy and looks for more satisfaction, then it will make mistakes and step into a dangerous situation.
+Therefore, the highest position in this context is not necessarily the best.
+A Flying Dragon at level 5 has more to enjoy than a Regretful Dragon.

 This is the first hexagram.
 The hexagram contains all Yang.
-This implies creation, aggressiveness, stubborn, powerful strength, unlimited energy or endless recycling, This is a sign of many dragons.
+This implies creation, aggressiveness, stubbornness, powerful strength, unlimited energy, or endless recycling.
+This is a sign of many dragons.
 If there is no competitor in the group, this is a good and peaceful sign.
-The attitude of conceitedness, waywardness or impetuosity will bring trouble.
+The attitude of conceitedness, waywardness, or impetuosity will bring trouble.
 People need a cool, objective, flexible mind and attitude to reach their goal.
-Therefore Chien-Sky Hexagram is a good sign and an unlucky sign as well.
+Therefore, the Chien-Sky Hexagram is both a good sign and an unlucky sign.

-Many people have the dream to reach the Flying Dragon level.
-However, there is no privacy for Flying Dragon in the sky.
-In reality, people can make their lives easy by simply being in the Jumping Dragon level.
-They can adjust their jumping altitude, and can have more options in their lives.
+Many people dream of reaching the Flying Dragon level.
+However, there is no privacy for the Flying Dragon in the sky.
+In reality, people can make their lives easier by simply being at the Jumping Dragon level.
+They can adjust their jumping altitude and have more options in their lives.

-Our Chinese Astrology Cycle of Sow and Reap page explains Astrology cycles using Five Elements (Metal, Water, Wood, Fire and Earth) and Six Gods (Friend, Parent, Fame, Money, Career and Self) relationship.
-Those Chinese astrology can be perfectly fitted into the Dragon philosophy of I-Ching.
+Our Chinese Astrology Cycle of Sow and Reap page explains astrology cycles using Five Elements (Metal, Water, Wood, Fire, and Earth) and Six Gods (Friend, Parent, Fame, Money, Career, and Self) relationships.
+This Chinese astrology can be perfectly fitted into the Dragon philosophy of I-Ching.